Thelegendzz/MotionScape/README.md

 This dataset is intended for academic research use only.
 Users must comply with the corresponding usage terms and citation requirements.
 Detailed license information will be provided here.

-## Supplementary Materials

-Supplementary materials associated with the paper are available on this page, including:
-- additional visualizations
-- example videos
-- supplementary document